Gus Hoefsloot

 Gus Hoefsloot (/ˈhuːfsloːt/ HOOF-sloht, /nl/; born 13 March 2006) is an Australian professional footballer who plays as a goalkeeper for Sydney FC.

 Early life

 Born to Dutch parents, Hoefsloot was raised in Stanwell Park and joined the Sydney FC Academy in 2019 as a 12-year-old.
 He grew up playing futsal for South Coast Taipans.

 Career

-Youth career
+Sydney FC NPL

 Hoefsloot made his debut for Sydney FC's NPL side on 2 April 2022, in a 4–3 win over Sutherland Sharks, at the age of 16.

-Senior career
+Sydney FC

 On 28 June 2023, Sydney FC announced it had promoted Hoefsloot to its A-League Men's squad, signing him to a three-year scholarship contract.
 He had previously trialled with French side Olympique Lyonnais and had attracted interest from overseas clubs before signing.
 In May 2025, Hoefsloot signed a new professional three-year contract and was given the #1 jersey, following the departure of Andrew Redmayne.
+His debut for the club would be in a 1–0 win over Western United in the Australia Cup.